-4. Keep it simple.
+- Keep it simple.
 Use a single fly and short leader, as sorting out tackle problems at night can be tricky.

 4. Fly Fishing

 The equipment needed for trout fishing need not be complicated.
-You will basically need a good fly fishing rod.
+You will need a good fly fishing rod.

-Fly fishing uses specific fly fishing line and you will have to decide if you want a line that floats or sinks.
+Fly fishing uses a specific fly fishing line, and you will have to decide if you want a line that floats or sinks.

 I recommend you try out both and see which you prefer working with.
 Some leader line will be needed between the line and the lure.
 Finally, good flies and hooks will be needed.

 Many peaceful hours have been spent on the banks of a river trying to outwit and catch these enigmatic and beautiful fish.

-5. Lake Trout Fishing Tips (New!)
+1. Lake Trout Fishing Tips (New!)